 The 1980s were a period of financial turmoil.
 According to British industry, times were tough and new businesses were likely to go to the wall.
 For six years no drawings were made from Trevada Music at all, any money that was made was spent on and in the company.
 After six years the "boom or bust" 1980s had changed into the 1990s, bringing in a new era of business opportunity.

-27 years on, and what started out as a one man operation in a small upstairs room repairing tubas, is now trading as a limited company, employing musicians in its two shops in Camborne and Cross Hands, Carmarthenshire, and undertaking business throughout the world.
+Over thirty years on, and what started out as a one man operation in a small upstairs room repairing tubas, is now trading as a limited company, employing musicians in its two shops in Camborne and Cross Hands, Carmarthenshire, and undertaking business throughout the world.
 Trevada Music was started as a response to buying needs of a specific market, namely the Cornish Brass Band movement.
 It very swiftly changed to become a general music shop, something, which many shops around the country have only recently realised is worthwhile and attractive.
 A major area for Trevada Music is music in schools.
 The availability of instruments for children to start playing, and to learn and enjoy the world of music is an issue of great importance.

 What the customer gets from Trevada Music.